Azure/azure-pixel-tracker/Continuous Release/README.md

 ## Introduction

-The objective of this Guide is to demonstrate how to configure a continuous release enviromenet in Visual Studio Team services to build and publish the pixel tracker solution.
+Tche objective of this Guide is to demonstrate how to configure a continuous release enviromenet in Visual Studio Team services to build and publish the pixel tracker solution.

 ## Prerequisites